Leaving the Mud Bath Salon Behind &

 Next step… High Rise Construction in the desert?

-Janis is a recent graduate of the Arizona State University, School of Sustainability, earning her BS in Sustainability.
+Janis is a graduate of the Arizona State University, School of Sustainability, earning her BS in Sustainability.
 And although she had a strong focus to find opportunities to help educate and strengthen her communities in sustainability methods, she did not realize how much she could do with the local food system until her Sustainable Food and Farms class.
-All previous misconceptions of her black thumb were no longer obstacles.
-She became motivated to learn all she could about gardening and urban farming while using her organization and project management skills to help facilitate a couple of the Urban Farm larger events.
+All previous misconceptions of having a black thumb were no longer obstacles.
+She became motivated to learn all she could about gardening and urban farming.
+Then she used her organization and project management skills to help facilitate a couple of the Urban Farm larger events.
 From that point on, she has been an active part of the Urban Farm team.
 She is bringing her enthusiasm and cheerful attitude to her projects at the Farm especially the Annual Fruit Tree Program and the Urban Farm Podcast, as well as the Great American Seed-Up which is a partner project with GrowPhx.